burcakotlu/GLANET/docs/source/tutorial.rst

 -nb
 ^^^
 **Required** if :option:`-eoo` is set.
 This option sets the number of bases that must overlap in order to accept that two intervals overlap.
 A positive integer value must be specified as the parameter.
-If you do not set anything, default option is :option:`-b 1`.
+If you do not set anything, default option is :option:`-nb 1`.

 -dnase
 ^^^^^^